pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_100.md

 - Enterprise Edition: For a selective copy or real time replication of your data sources, or to extract, load and transform your data.
 - Governance Edition: To extract, load, transform, manage, replicate, and Data Quality.

-What Do You Need?
+### What Do You Need?

-Your Oracle Cloud user name, password, and identity domain, which you should have received FROM Oracle
+Your Oracle Cloud user name, password, and identity domain, which you should have received from Oracle

 -  An Oracle Cloud subscription with the following services:
      1. Data Integration Platform Cloud Service